Do you feel guilty eating three yummy meals a day plus snacks while your dog just gets one or two scoops of dry kibble?

 - Your dog is recovering from surgery or an infection.

-Before giving him more food, make sure he’s not just looking for attention and love.
-And if he is, serve that up instead.
+Before giving them more food, make sure they are not just looking for attention and love.
+And if they are, serve that up instead.